Vishwas-yadav/workload_prediction/README.md

 # workload_prediction
-This repository contains code for predicting CPU utilization, Memory Utilization using an attention-based LSTM model and ARIMA model.
+This repository contains code for predicting CPU utilization, Memory Utilization using an attention-based LSTM/Bi-LSTM/GRU model and ARIMA model.
 The experiment was conducted in Google Colab Pro environment.

 It contains two folders: